cabify/foam/README.md

 Foam is copyright (c) 2019 Maxi Mobility Spain.

-Licensed under the Apache License, Version 2.0 (the "License").
+Licensed under the Apache License, Version 2.0.

-Check [LICENSE](./blob/master/LICENSE) for more information.
+Check [LICENSE](./LICENSE) for more information.